Patch Policy Configuration Management

 Step 1: Discover and inventory your IT assets

 First, take a thorough and accurate IT asset inventory.
-Include all the devices on the corporate network, along with all the software applications installed on them, including OS, firmware, drivers, and user apps.
+Include all the devices on the corporate network and all the software applications installed on them, including OS, firmware, drivers, and user apps.
 Don’t forget to list each component’s model and software versions.
 Be sure to record the date each time you make a new inventory.

-Next, review your inventory for different models of the same hardware and different versions of OS and other software, and standardize as possible.
+Next, review your inventory for different models of the same hardware and different OS and other software versions, and standardize as possible.
 Having a largely homogenous IT infrastructure simplifies and speeds the patch management process and minimizes errors.

 As part of your broader IT risk assessment process, be sure to identify and track all your patchable IT security controls, including firewalls, antivirus and antimalware tools, network traffic monitors, and web gateways.
 Prioritize these security risks based on severity.

 Step 4: Monitor and test patches and updates

 Monitor reliable channels for information about software vulnerabilities and ensure you get patches for all your IT assets as soon as they become available.
 Ideally, you should then install them in a sandboxed environment and determine whether the patch actually fixes the vulnerability without causing harmful side effects.

 Once your testing gives the green light, you can roll out the patches and updates.
 In some cases, you may have to reconfigure systems in order to accommodate a particular patch.
 Develop a process that minimizes disruption to users and business processes.

 Document your entire patching process.
 Regularly review how well it is working, test revisions to the process, and implement changes that improve it.

 Patch Management Policy Best Practices